ajaxray/geek-life/README.md

 - [x] Set Task due date with quick input buttons (today, +1 day, -1 day)
 - [x] Update Task Title
 - [x] Tasklist items should indicate status (done, pending, overdue) using colors
+- [x] Export Tasks (Copy title, dueDate and description to clipboard as Markdown)
 - [ ] Pin Tasks
 - [x] Shortcut for Adding new Project and Task
 - [x] Global shortcuts for jumping to Projects or Tasks panel anytime